-- List all courses students wish to take during their semester abroad, including courses not for credit transfer - Fill in all course names in English (translate if necessary) - Declare which course(s) to be partially transferred back to SUA to stay within the maximum of 16 credits);

-- Indicate whether each course is a Pre-Semester Course, a Course for International Students, or a Regular University Course with local students - 5.
-Indicate which course(s) students intend to take on either Graded or a Pass/Non-Pass basis.
-(The Pass/No Pass option can apply to a total of 4 courses during the entire course of studies at SUA, including study abroad.
-Students must understand that Core 1 is designed as a Pass/Non-Pass, whereas Core 2 is designed as a graded class.) - 6.
-Indicate Pre-Study Abroad STAMP Tests Scores: - List all courses in "Not for Transfer for SUA credit," if any (Grades will NOT be counted toward GPAs, although course names and grades will be documented on SUA's transcripts)
+- 1. List all courses intended to be taken during the semester abroad, including those not for credit transfer. - 2.
+Provide course names in English, translating if necessary. - 3.
+Specify which course(s) will be partially transferred back to SUA to stay within the maximum of 16 credits. - 4.
+Indicate whether each course is a Pre-Semester Course, a Course for International Students, or a Regular University Course with local students. - 5.
+Specify whether each course will be taken on a Graded or Pass/Non-Pass basis.
+Note that Core 1 is designed as Pass/Non-Pass, while Core 2 is graded. - 6.
+Include Pre-Study Abroad STAMP Test Scores. - 7.
+List all courses in the "Not for Transfer for SUA credit" section, if applicable.

-Students must email the "Approval Form of Courses Abroad" to the Director of the SAII Office and have the courses approved.
-Students should keep a copy of this form and the approval email from the Director of Study Abroad for him/herself for future reference.
+After completing the form, students must send it to the Director of the SAII Office for approval.
+They should retain a copy of the form and the approval email from the Director of the SAII Office for their records.